Thursday, July 16, 2009

 European Election results & Polish MEPs

-I could just give you a link, but I'm worried it will soon cease to function, so I'll copy from the article of
+I could just give you a link, but I'm worried it will soon cease to function, so I'll copy from the article of Gazeta Wyborcza as well, the results of the Polish elections to the European Parliament.
+You never know when you'll need this;)

-Podział głosów i mandatów
+Podział głosów i mandatów:

 PO - 44,43 - mandatów - 25